saideepesh/saideepesh.github.io/_pages/about.md

 I am a Graduate Student, currently pursuing my MSc in Artificial Intelligence at [**CentraleSupélec**](https://www.centralesupelec.fr/en).
 I have a Bachelor's degree in Electronics and Communication Engineering from [**IIITDM Kancheepuram**](https://www.iiitdm.ac.in) in Chennai, India.

 My academic interests lie in the domains of Signal Processing, Machine Learning and Natural Language Processing (NLP).
-My previous work experience has primarily been in pattern detection in vocalization data.
+My previous work experience has primarily been in pattern detection and Neuromorphic or brain-inspired AI.

 You can find more information in my [CV](https://saideepesh.github.io/files/PSD_CV_November_2020.pdf).